nsrau/azure-docs.it-it/articles/dns/dns-getstarted-create-dnszone-cli.md

 <properties
-   pageTitle="Creare una zona DNS con l'interfaccia della riga di comando| Microsoft Azure" description="Informazioni su come creare zone DNS per il DNS di Azure dettagliato per avviare l'hosting del dominio DNS utilizzando CLI" services="dns" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Create a DNS zone using CLI| Microsoft Azure" description="Learn how to create DNS zones for Azure DNS step-by-step to start hosting your DNS domain using CLI" services="dns" documentationCenter="na" authors="sdwheeler"